Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/data-element/_index.md

 size | The number of bytes in the blob. locked | A value indicating whether the blob is read only. refs | A list of UUID values.
-Can be used to link related data elements. created | The date and time when the data element was first created. createdBy | An idenfificator indicating who it was that created the data element. lastChanged | The date and time when the data element was last changed.
+Can be used to link related data elements. isRead | A boolean indicating if the dataElement has been read by a user. created | The date and time when the data element was first created. createdBy | An idenfificator indicating who it was that created the data element. lastChanged | The date and time when the data element was last changed.